lucasflores42/lucasflores42.github.io/_posts/2024-08-08-pair_approx_julia.md

 <hr>

-In structured populations, finding analytical results is of extreme difficulty.
+In structured populations, finding analytical results is extremely difficult.
 Normally, models of  evolutionary dynamics in lattices resort to Monte Carlo simulations.
-Pair approximation is one approach to try to replicate them, but via differential equations, without the need to run simulations simulations(hauert2005).
+Pair approximation is one approach to try to replicate them, but via differential equations, without the need to run simulations (hauert2005).

-Instead of using as variables the densities of each strategy, we will focus on pairs of interacting players $p_{A,B}$, and all pairs connecting to A and B. The figure below shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.
+We will focus on pairs of interacting players $p_{A,B}$, and all pairs connecting to A and B. The figure below shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.

 <figure style="margin: 2rem auto; text-align: center;">